Sunak to 'fix Truss mistakes', Hunt stays in post – Daily Business

 As expected Jeremy Hunt will remain in his post as Chancellor of the Exchequer and will deliver the fiscal statement on Monday.
 He was appointed by Ms Truss after Kwai Kwarteng was sacked, though he has been a Sunak supporter.

+Grant Shapps has been appointed Business Secretary, replacing Jacob Rees-Mogg who resigned earlier in the day.

 Dominic Raab has been appointed as Justice Secretary and will also return as Deputy Prime Minister.
 James Cleverly is re-appointed Foreign Secretary.
 Simon Hart has been appointed as the new chief whip.
-Ben Wallace keeps his job as Defence Secretary,
+Ben Wallace keeps his job as Defence Secretary.

+As predicted yesterday, Suella Braverman has been re-appointed Home Secretary less than a week after she resigned from the same role in Ms Truss’s cabinet.

+Nadhim Zahawi, who was Boris Johnson’s last Chancellor, will remain in cabinet, despite initially backing the former PM in the leadership race.
+He has been appointed a minister without portfolio and also party chairman, replacing Jake Berry.

-The appointments came as several of Ms Truss’s top team either resigned or were sacked, including Business Secretary Jacob Rees-Mogg; Work and Pensions Secretary Chloe Smith, Education Secretary Kit Malthouse.
+The appointments came as several of Ms Truss’s top team either resigned or were sacked, including Work and Pensions Secretary Chloe Smith, Education Secretary Kit Malthouse.
 Environment Secretary Ranil Jayawardena and the Wales Secretary Robert Buckland.

 Levelling Up Secretary Simon Clarke – who served in the Treasury under Mr Sunak – was also axed.